joeylane729/MDSpecialist/SEARCH_FLOW_DOCUMENTATION.md

 This document outlines every step that takes place when a user performs a search, from entering their information to seeing results.

+## **Required User Flow Sequence**

+The UI enforces a specific sequence that users must follow:

+1. **Medical Analysis** (Phase 1-5): User enters information and gets medical analysis results
+2. **Generate CPT Codes** (Phase 6): User must generate CPT codes before specialist search
+3. **Show Specialists** (Phase 7): User can then search for specialists (button only appears after CPT codes are generated)

+**Important**: The "Show me suggested specialists" button is conditionally rendered and only appears in the DOM after CPT codes have been generated.
+This enforces the dependency at the UI level.

 ## Overview

 The search flow involves multiple components: